esl-epfl/szcore/website/content/challenge/index.md

 - **duration:** represents the duration of the event, in seconds.
 - **event:** indicates the type of the event.
 The event field is primarily used to describe the seizure type.
 Seizure events begin with the value `sz`.
 Recordings with no seizures can use the string `bckg` with the event duration equal to the recording duration.
 - ***confidence:*** represents confidence in the event label.
 Values are in the range \[0–1\] \[no confidence – fully confident\].
 This field is intended for the confidence of the output prediction of machine learning algorithms.
 It is optional, if it is not provided value should be `n/a`.
 - ***channels:*** represents channels to which the event label applies.
 If the event applies to all channels, it is marked with the value `all`.
-Channels are listed with coma-separated values.
+Channels are listed with comma-separated values.
 It is optional, if it is not provided value should be `n/a`.
 - **dateTime:** start date time of the recording file.
 The date time is specified in the POSIX format `%Y-%m-%d %H:%M:%S` (e.g., `2023-07-24 13:58:32`).
 The start time of a recording file is often specified in the metadata of the `edf`.
 - **recordingDuration:** refers to the total duration of the recording file in seconds.